pulling-strings/puppet-desktop/README.md

 # Intro

-This module sets common desktop software such as Xmonda, Tor, X2go etc..
+This module sets common desktop software such as Xmonad, Tor, X2go etc..

 # Copyright and license